 Kurt "Mountain-Man" Steiner currently holds the Guinness World Record for the most consecutive skips of a stone on water.

-On September 6, 2013, Steiner managed to get his skipping stone touch the water 88 times at Red Bridge, in the Allegheny National Forest (ANF), Pennsylvania.
+On September 6, 2013, Steiner managed to get his skipping stone to touch the water 88 times at Red Bridge in the Allegheny National Forest (ANF), Pennsylvania.

 Kurt collects several thousands of "quality stones" from Lake Erie and sorts each according to its type to have the best possible throws.